lolgear/lolgear.github.io/_posts/2017-10-09-The-build-system-still-could-hurt-you.md

 # Frameworks and Static libraries

-After swift released, it obligues you to develop libraries with one additional requirement - libraries should be frameworks.
+After swift released, it obliges you to develop libraries with one additional requirement - libraries should be frameworks.

 Tons of information are available on Apple developer, Stackoverflow. and third-party sites.